WANT TO BE A MASTER GARDENER VOLUNTEER?

-To become a Master Gardener volunteer in Orange County, you must complete our training and internship programs.
-An Introduction to the Master Gardener Program is typically held in April.
+To become a Master Gardener Volunteer in Orange County, you must complete our training and internship programs.
+An Introduction to the Master Gardener Volunteer Program is typically held in April.
 We strongly encourage you to attend before applying.
 The training program is every Tuesday from 8:30am-4:30pm usually in the fall.
 The internship program includes training for office/telephone duty and completing a minimum of 75 hours of volunteer service and 10 hours of continuing education during the succeeding twelve months upon completion of the training program.
-Then the volunteer becomes "Certified" as an UF/IFAS Florida Master Gardener.
+Then the volunteer becomes "Certified" as an UF/IFAS Florida Master Gardener Volunteer.

 - Attend Introduction to MG Program Orientation in April